ALERT: Bisphosphonates Almost Double The Risk Of Vision Loss

 Published online in the Journal of the Canadian Medical Association, research results have shown that first-time bisphosphonate users had a 45% increased risk of scleritis and uveitis, both serious inflammatory eye conditions that cause blurred vision, sensitivity to light and pain.1 If not effectively controlled, these conditions can lead to vision loss.

-If you have the Save Our Bones Program, you’ve read that “eye problems, vision loss, and blurred vision” are listed among the many the many side effects of bisphosphonates.
+If you have the Osteoporosis Reversal Program, you’ve read that “eye problems, vision loss, and blurred vision” are listed among the many the many side effects of bisphosphonates.

 Inflammatory Bisphosphonates Can Damage Eyes